Student Code of Conduct

 - Verbal abuse, threats, intimidation, repeated and willful conduct which causes the reasonable person to be fearful or to experience significant emotional distress, sexual harassment of another person(s), actions which are committed with disregard of the possible harm to individual(s) or group(s), or which result in injury to individual(s) or group(s).

 - Bias related incidents, acts of bigotry, harassment, or intimidation directed at a member or group based on national origin, ethnicity, race, age, religion, gender, sexual orientation, disability, veteran status, color, creed, or marital status.
+Failure to comply with the University’s Non-Discrimination Policies (CAMP SA-19).

 - Intentionally, recklessly, or negligently causing physical harm to any person on university premises or at University sponsored activities.
 This includes engaging in any form of fighting.